-I really wanted this hotel because the views from the rooms looked mind-blowing.
+I really wanted to stay at this lodge because the views from the rooms looked mind-blowing.
 They only have two cottages, few tents and two guest rooms.
 Cottages were not available on either of the days I wanted (3rd or 4th day of our trip), so I took the risk and booked it for our 2nd day of the Leh Ladakh road trip.
-It didn’t go as planned, yet they managed to get us one guest room and one cottage at the last-minute.
+It didn’t go as planned, yet they managed to get us one guest room and one cottage at the last minute.

-- They allowed us to the change the date at the last-minute without any extra cost.
+- They allowed us to change the date at the last minute without any extra cost.
 This was highly appreciated as most hotels don’t do it.

 - The cottage was great – Big room and decent sized bathroom.